ARM-software/ebbr/source/chapter2-uefi.rst

    As such, versions of this specification differing only by their last digit (or "patch number") are expected to be compatible.

+Platform firmware should advertise all the EBBR profiles GUIDs it claims compliance with in the EFI Conformance Profile Table. [#AdvertNote]_.

+.. [#AdvertNote] This will maximize compatibility with existing EFI applications and Operating Systems, which may not know about the latest versions of this specification and the corresponding EBBR profile GUIDs.

 - Version 2.1.x:

 .. code-block:: c